c-neto/carlosneto.dev/_sources/blog/2026/2026-07-15-vim-kubernetes-exams.md.txt

 # Vim for Kubernetes Certification Exams (CKA, CKAD & CKS)

-In my previous post, [**Workstation Setup for Kubernetes Exams (CKA/CKAD/CKS)**](./2026-07-09-workstation-setup-kubernetes-exams.md), I covered how I prepare my workstation for the Linux Foundation Kubernetes certification exams.
-One of the recommendations was to use Vim instead of relying on graphical editors.

-Although the exam workstation includes [VSCodium](https://vscodium.com/), every exam task requires you to connect to remote Ubuntu nodes via SSH, where VSCodium is not available.
-As a result, becoming comfortable with Vim is one of the most valuable skills you can develop for the CKA, CKAD, and CKS exams.

 This post focuses on the minimal Vim configuration and the editing techniques I use most frequently when working with Kubernetes YAML manifests.
 The goal is not to master Vim, but to learn a small set of commands to improve your editing speed during the exam.

+Although the exam workstation includes [VSCodium](https://vscodium.com/), every exam task requires you to connect to remote Ubuntu nodes via SSH, where [VSCodium](https://vscodium.com/) is not available.
+As a result, becoming comfortable with Vim is a necessary evil for good performance in the CKA, CKAD, and CKS exams.

 ## Vim Configuration